 The goal of the game is to surround as much territory and as many enemy stones as possible.

 Each prisoner adds one point.
-Each free board intersection surrounded by stones also brings one point.
+Each free board intersection surrounded by stones also makes one point.
 At the end of the game the points are counted.
 The player with the most points wins.

 In popular board games like checkers or chess, the main goal is to capture pieces.
 However, this is not the case in Go.
 In Go you can win without capturing a single stone!